Delta 8 THC in a nutshell

 However, there are some that would argue that delta 8 is automatically a controlled substance, and therefore federally illegal, due to something called the “Federal Analog Act”.

-The Federal Analog Act, introduced way back in 1986, makes all compounds that are either;
+The Federal Analog Act, introduced way back in 1986, makes all compounds illegal, that are either;

-- or have similar stimulant, depressant, or hallucinogenic effects to a controlled substance controlled substances too.
+- Or have similar stimulant, depressant, or hallucinogenic effects to a controlled substance

 A divided industry